-Date: 26 April 2008 15 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams c.
+IAC Team Selection Process:

-1) Unlimited Team Eligibility Requirements
+1) Unlimited Power Team Eligibility Requirements

-- a) To be eligible for membership on the U.S. Unlimited Aerobatic Team, a pilot must be a registered Unlimited competitor at the U.S. National Aerobatic Championships.
-The pilot must declare intent to try out for the Team and must sign the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Aerobatic Championships. - b) In addition, tThe pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association.declare intent to try out for the Team in advance of the first flight at the U.S. National Aerobatic Championships. - c) However, tThe two highest scoring Unlimited Team members who placed in the overall top ten at the most recent World Aerobatic Championships (WAC) will automatically be selected as the first members of the next Unlimited Team as long as CIVA has gender specific aerobatic teams.
+- a) To be eligible for membership on the U.S. Unlimited Power Aerobatic Team, a pilot must be a registered Unlimited Power competitor at the U.S. National Aerobatic Championships.
+The pilot must declare intent to try out for the Team and must sign the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Aerobatic Championships. - b) The pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association. - c) The two highest scoring U.S. Unlimited Power Team members who placed in the overall top ten at the most recent World Aerobatic Championships (WAC) will automatically be selected as the first members of the next Unlimited Power Team as long as CIVA has gender specific aerobatic teams.
 If both men and women place in the top ten at WAC, one man and one woman will be chosen.
 They will not be required to attend the U.S. Nationals for Team Selection.
-These pilots must commit to take these team positions by January 1st of the year for the selection of the next team.
+These pilots must commit to take these team positions, and so notify the IAC President in writing, by January 1st of the year for the selection of the next team.
 If he/she elects to take one of these positions then he/she will agree to attend and fly in the European Championships during the selection year.
-If this is not accomplished then he/she will forfeit his/her place on the team. - d) The combined results of the following flights listed below will determine a pilot's eligibility for the U.S. Aerobatic Unlimited Team. - (1) Known Program - (2) Unknown I Program\ - (3) Free Program - (4) Unknown II Program\ e) Whatever flights are actually completed at the end of the U. S. National Aerobatic Championships will determine a pilot's qualification for the U. S. Unlimited Team.
-However, at least one Known flight and at least one Unknown flight must be flown.
-This means a minimum of two flights (1 Known, 1 Unknown) must be flown before the selection process is considered complete.
+If this is not accomplished then he/she will forfeit his/her place on the team. - d) The combined results of the following flights listed below will determine a pilot's eligibility for the U.S. Aerobatic Unlimited Power Team. - (1) Known Program - (2) Unknown I Program\ - (3) Free Program - (4) Unknown II Program\